wjdenny/wjdenny.github.io/content/@2016winkelms_teaching.md

 > For both white and African American first-year college students, sense of belonging can indirectly increase students' persistence behaviors ([[Hausmann et al. (2009)|Hausmann et al. 2009]]). (page 32)

-- [ ] #task Include questions in the end of #course-survey about how we can improve students' sense of belonging.

 > A 2013 study identified *transparency*-- engaging teachers and students in focusing together on *how* college students learn what they learn and *why* teachers structure learning experiences in particular ways-- as a teaching method that showed promise for improving underserved students' educational experiences in college ([[2013 Winkelmes|Winkelmes 2013]]). (page 32)

 [[Transparency is a teaching intervention that educates students on how learning happens]]